 No one can understand the specific skills you need to close your skill gaps better than you can.
 If you are in need of skilled workers it’s important to highlight the specific skills and experience you’re looking for.
 If you’re using a construction workforce management tool that allows you to track experience and skills, take the time to analyze your team’s data to understand exactly what your existing expectations are for specific roles in your organization.

 A report by Burning Glass Technologies, a labor market analytics provider, indicates that the construction industry has actually had more supply than demand when it comes to skilled workers over the past few years.
-That supply to demand ratio, however, has diminished year after year.
+That supply-to-demand ratio, however, has diminished year after year.
 Part of the problem is that organizations will often demand skill sets and experience instead of offering training and experiential learning.
 Everyone wants to hire the “best of the best”, but often candidates that qualify for positions will be overlooked because the demands exceed that of the existing qualifications of the current team.

-Create a path for career success
+Create a path to career success

 This will start with company culture.
 Your organization should put an emphasis on engaging employees with opportunities for new training, experiential learning, and mentorship programs.
 Your organization should also clearly define roles, responsibilities, and qualifications for employees as they work their way up through the company.